funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 This argument activates or deactivates the auto-continue subsystem.
 Indeed, as we can automatically continue if the script has been stopped, this switch allows us to disable or enable the usage of that specific subsystem.

 :code:`--cooldown-time`
 """""""""""""""""""""""

-    Switch the value of the cooldown time to apply between each test.
+    Switch the value of the cool-down time to apply between each test.

     **Default value:** :code:`None`

-This argument apply a number of seconds to sleep before/between each test.
+This argument applies a number of seconds to sleep before/between each test.

 :code:`--http`
 """"""""""""""